 Technical Working Groups (TWGs)

-Currently, NEON relies upon input from Technical Working Groups (TWGs), comprising science, education and engineering experts.
-TWGs provide input to the Observatory’s data collection and processing methods; they also help ensure that NEON infrastructure, data and programs are a valuable community resource.
+NEON relies upon input from more than 20 Technical Working Groups (TWGs).
+These groups play an important role by providing input to NEON's data collection and processing methods and ensuring that NEON infrastructure, data, and programs are a valuable community resource.
 Working groups are participatory and advisory; they are often tasked with providing input on issues that have scientific, educational, engineering or operational implications.